k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 * **Show Fabric Apps**
 * **Deploy all Updated Logical Units** - lets you deploy, at once, all data products/logical units that have been changed but not yet redeployed.
 * **Version Tag** - activates the [Project Versioning Tagging](/articles/16_deploy_fabric/04_project_versioning.md) process.
-* **Create new** Fabric project's entities (some of these actions are also available in the project tree's context menu):
+* **Create new** Fabric project's entities (some of these actions are also available in the Project Tree's context menu):
   * New [Data Product (Logical Unit)](/articles/03_logical_units/01_LU_overview.md)
   * New Web Service - lets you create either Graphit or Java based [custom web service](/articles/15_web_services_and_graphit/05_custom_ws.md), to be located in the Web Services logical unit, according to a chosen category.
   * New Java Function - lets you to easily create either a [Fabric function type](/articles/07_table_population/08_project_functions.md), like Event, Decision, Trigger, or LUDB, as well as a regular function.
 When Fabric function is selected, then it will be created with relevant decelerations and format.
   * New [Broadway Flow](/articles/19_Broadway/02a_broadway_flow_overview.md)
   * New [Interface](/articles/05_DB_interfaces/01_interfaces_overview.md)
   * New [Custom DB Interface type](/articles/05_DB_interfaces/10_database_types.md)
-* **Export project to Zip File** - Prepare a zip file that contains the whole project entities and files at the Project's tree root folder.
+* **Export project to Zip File** - prepares a zip file that contains the all the project's entities and files in the Project Tree's root folder.